Today we’re going to take a look at 3 Inline Manual alternatives that will help you increase feature engagement.

 However, if you’re wanting to improve feature engagement, you need a dedicated onboarding tool like Userpilot or Appcues.

-All of the products on this list provide a better alternative to Inline Manual.
+All of the products on this list above provide a better alternative to Inline Manual.

 - If you need internationalization, stick with Inline Manual.